Berserk-Games/Tabletop-Simulator-Knowledge-Base/docs/custom-content/asset-resolution.md

 This is especially true when creating textures for models.

 ##Models
+There are several hard limits related to model creation.

 ###Model Resolution

-For Use With | Recommended Resolution
+For Use With | Maximum Limits
 -- | --
 3d Model (obj) | Less than 25k vertices per model.
-More vertices will cause physic simulation issues, failure to import or game crashes.
+More vertices will cause failure to import or game crashes.
+Collider | Less than 256 tris per model.
+More tris will cause the collider to fail.

+---